Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 “If I feel a patient needs a certain test or a certain medication, at times that gets pushed back because I’m an NP and I need to contact my supervising physician, and the physician has to be the one that orders that particular test or medication,” Dr. Reinoso says.
 “Not being recognized as a primary provider for a patient also delays care for that patient.
 The patient ends up in limbo, and it’s also a burden to the NP who is trying to see the other patients who are in the waiting room.”

 Removing the requirement for NPs to have a supervising physician doesn’t mean NPs will stop collaborating with their physician colleagues.
-The medical profession is intrinsically collaborative and interconnected, and it’s a part of an NP’s education and training to seek out specialty advice and expert opinions through the course of delivering holistic care.
-A majority of states trust NPs to collaborate with physicians when necessary, but Georgia requires them to collaborate even when it isn’t necessary.
+The medical profession is intrinsically collaborative and interconnected, and it’s a part of an NP’s education and training to seek out specialty advice and expert opinions while delivering holistic care.
+Most states trust NPs to collaborate with physicians when necessary, but Georgia requires them to collaborate even when it isn’t necessary.
 By stipulating that each NP must have a supervising physician, the state massively undercuts its ability to meet its primary care needs.

 “What these restrictions are doing is imposing regulations into the otherwise natural process of collaboration,” Dr. Reinoso says.
 “And we know that in other parts of the country, where you don’t have those regulations—and where NPs are practicing to the full extent that they’re educated—you don’t have a decrease in care quality.
 The care is equivalent to what our physician colleagues are providing, and in some cases better, because NPs are able to follow up and do what they can do for that patient.”